MeViksry/viks-a/README.md

     </a>
 </p>

-  <h3>✨ Lightweight scroll animation library with zero dependencies ✨</h3>
+  <h3>✨ Lightweight & powerful JavaScript library for scroll-triggered animations with zero dependencies ✨</h3>
 </div>

 <hr style="height: 3px; background: linear-gradient(90deg, rgba(0,0,0,0), aqua, rgba(0,0,0,0));">

 ## 🌟 What is VIKS Animation?

-VIKS Animation is a modern, lightweight JavaScript library for creating smooth scroll-triggered animations.
-Built with vanilla JavaScript and optimized SCSS, it provides powerful animation capabilities with minimal overhead.
+VIKS Animation is a modern, high-performance animation library that brings your websites to life with smooth, scroll-triggered animations.
+Built with vanilla JavaScript and optimized SCSS, it offers a perfect balance between ease of use and powerful customization options.

 <div align="center">
   <table>